lukasz-wronski/vscode-ftp-sync/README.md

 - Command for downloading code from FTP
 - Command for upload code to FTP (unlike sync without removing files on FTP)
-- Better error handling (right now there is almost none)
+- Better error handling

 ### Found any bugs?
 Got any questions or ideas?
 Rise a ticket [here](https://github.com/lukasz-wronski/vscode-ftp-sync/issues)!

+Took me 6 hours to code it so don't expect much yet :)